dpi/drupal-auditfiles/README.txt

 1. Copy all referenced images to the Drupal files directory (typically sites/default/files).
 2. Go to the Not In Database report, and after sanity-checking the list execute the Add All Files to Database action.
-This will add each file you've copied in to the {files} table.
+This will add each file you've copied in to the {files_managed} table.
 3. Go to the Missing References report, and after sanity-checking the list execute the Attach All Unique Matches action.
 This will rewrite the image references in your content to properly point to their path on the Drupal server, in every case where there is a